publisha/publisha.github.io/pages/iBooksAuthor.md

 The results are reasonably good and anomalies are easily edited, since all named styles will correctly translate from InDesign.

 You really can only use this technique if you have split a complete InDesign document into constituent parts (such as chapters and sections), because you are only able to add the IDML file into a chapter not a complete book.

+[^1]: Recent versions of iBooks Author, can create reflowable ePub format eBooks from a particular choice of template